geluso/data-science/README.md

 		* Visualization with Pandas [(notebook)](notebooks/03_correlation_exercise_ice_cream_and_car_data.ipynb)

 **Homework:**
-* Due Thur July 13th
+* Due Wed July 13th
 	* *Windows users*, install [Git Bash](http://git-scm.com/download/win) prior to starting the command line pre-class exercise*** as you will need the "bash" type command window on your Windows laptop in order to do the exercise and later to use git
 		* We recommend Git Bash instead of Git Shell (which uses Powershell).
 		* For Mac users, you will probably be using Terminal, or another command line application of your choice.
 It already is a bash type command line interpreter.
 No need to load anything.
 Git is part of the MAC OS so is already installed and ready to use.